 The Lord God Jesus gave us adult water baptism as a covenant memorial (per Matthew28,19 and Romans6,1-11 or rememberance, see Strongs 2143 Brown Driver Concordance 271) of his great deeds and his glorious and loving character.
 See N. 2 above.

-- Oh what a rich blessing to obey Jesus' command to do this in memory of Him- to bless the one cup of salvation as one priestly body of Christ and bless as one and break the bread as one too.
-Yes, we remember the great deed of Calvary- Him dying for our sins- and then rising on the third day.
+Oh what a rich blessings we all enjoy by obeying Jesus' command to do "this" in memory of Him- ie as his one universal priesthood we bless the one cup of salvation and bless and break the bread, and then partake of this consecrated, ie real food and drink, remembering Jesus' great deed of Calvary- Him dying for our sins- and then rising on the third day.

 Please note: Br.
 Tobin has 43 teachings to date about our communal celebration of the Lord's Supper at the Lord's table.
 So if this briefest of teachings seems strange at the moment, please pray about it, and also know that there is much further teaching on this subject on this site.
-I would be happy to dicuss this teaching with you at length and further explain it, and answer all your questions, so you can take it to the Lord in prayer and assess it scripturally too.
+I would be happy to dicuss this teaching with you at length and further explain it, and answer all your questions, and perhaps preach about it at your church, so you can take it to the Lord in prayer and assess it scripturally too.

-Millions of souls have already fallen away, whose love has already turned cold, impervious to God's promptings to return to living by our bible based faith.
+Millions of souls have already fallen away, their love has already turned cold, impervious to God's promptings to return to living by our bible based faith.
 Lawlessness inside and outside the churches is rampant (Matthew24,12).
-Much of worldly Christianity is lukewarm (Revelation3,16) which "disgusts" the Lord!.
+Much of worldly Christianity is lukewarm (Revelation3,16) which "disgusts" the Lord!

 Our salvation, praise Jesus, is supernaturally empowered by God's grace.
 It is the "perfected" or finished fruit of the cross, of the immolated risen lamb, of the lamb slain before the foundation of the world.
 This precious salvation is brought to us by our only Lord and only savior, Jesus Christ.
-With his grace and guiding compassion our faith is always forward and onward by our faithful "Yes" and "Amen" to the promises and commands of His Word.
+With his grace and guiding compassion our faith is always forward and onward by our faithful "Yes" and "Amen" to the fullness of his promises and the fullness of the salvational commands of His New Testament Word.